Telnet-23/100DaysDevOps/5 - Jenkins/Day77-JenkinsDeployPipeline.md

 When you run the build, it should show as successful
 <img width="809" height="402" alt="Screenshot 2025-12-14 at 20 30 04" src="https://github.com/user-attachments/assets/abf7f073-d552-4049-b92a-02bdb24f00a4" />

+## Thoughts and takeaways

+My first pipeline ever.
+Not too tricky actually, I feel like setting up the environment with the plugins, credentials and node were actually harder but hey ho.
+I'd like to do a lot more with pipelines (obviosly) so hopefully, these chellenges throw a few more at me :smile: Time for tea.